-The catch house was quite crowded but every one was very courteous, and made room for the kids to get a front row seat for the activities.
-After we left the catch house we headed back to the visitor’s center where we crossed the road and went on the east side of the Discovery Trail.
-There was an overlook that hung out over the Strawberry River, and we were treated with a rare view of about a half dozen strong Kokanee headed up stream.
-They were great to watch, so determined.
+The catch house was quite crowded but everyone was very courteous, and made room for the kids to get a front row seat for the activities.
+After we left the catch house we headed back to the visitor’s center where we crossed the road and went on the east side of the “Discovery Trail”.
+There was an overlook that hung out over the Strawberry River, and we were treated with a rare view of about a half dozen strong Kokanee heading upstream.
+They were great to watch, and so determined.

 The river was full of the blazing red fish.
-However the fish are in their final stage of spawn, in fact there were several that had already died lining the river bottom.
+However the fish are in their final stage of the spawn, in fact, there were several that had already died and were lining the river bottom.
 Even though the fish didn’t have the determination of a couple of weeks ago, it was still a great experience, and one I am sure the kids will not forget.

 If you are searching for a fun family outdoor activity head on up to the Strawberry visitors center and check out the beautiful red Kokonee Salmon as they migrate up the Strawberry River.

 Phone: (435) 548-2321

 We hope you have enjoyed this article, for more Utah outdoor activities, please like us on Facebook and also take a look at our other social media channels.